 There is a famous island associated with Patzcuaro called Janitzio.
 It is one of five islands in Lake Patzcuaro.
 Janitzio is populated and can only be reached by boat.
 We haven’t been to this island yet, but it’s on our Mexico bucket list.
 We should be able to visit soon since we live only 45 minutes away!

-In addition to Janitzio, there are 10 things to do in downtown Patzcuaro.
+In addition to Janitzio, there are at least 10 things to do in downtown Patzcuaro.

 - Visit Centro and walk through the arches.
 Enjoy the restaurants and shops.
 We ate a pretty good pizza place while we were there.